Darsi-Purnima/task_manager_app_CIAI/readme.md

-# TaskMaster: Web-Based Task Management Application
+# Web-Based Task Management Application

 Welcome to TaskMaster, a web application developed to facilitate efficient task tracking and management.
 This project was undertaken as part of an assignment for [CustomerInsights.ai](https://www.customerinsights.ai/).
 Built using Python and the Flask framework, this application aims to provide a functional and user-friendly experience.